 Undoubtedly, there are many commonalities in the experiences and struggles of African Americans living in the sixties and Latinos living in the United States today.
 Yet, there are also a tremendous amount of huge differences in our respective struggles as well.
 Whereas both African Americans then, and Latinos now, may have been searching for the same things in terms of increasing our societal power and demanding an overall common respect for our dignity as human beings.
 The main difference between the two groups is the amount of media attention that the African American community has always been given in the reportage of their particular struggles being dealt with at the time.
 Whereas, the Latino community (both then and today) is still seeking this same type of adequate representation and media exposure concerning our respective issues and more so.. from our perspective as well.

-Hence, while La Gran Marcha was a tremendously important display of organizational power and unity within the Latino community, there is an equally strong tragedy that it "the largest march in U.S. history" was not adequately shown by any of the mainstream American news reporting agencies.
+Hence, while La Gran Marcha was a tremendously important display of organizational power and unity within the Latino community; there is an equally strong tragedy in that although it was the single "largest protest event in U.S. history", it was not adequately shown and almost viturally shunned by all of the mainstream U.S. news reporting agencies.